MOA-Crypto-Ventures/Cardano-Node-Docker/README.md

 docker run --rm -ti --name cardano-node ststolz/cardano-node:latest
 ```

-After syncing you can use cardano-cli or CNTools:
+When syncing is done, you can use cardano-cli or CNTools:

 ```bash
 docker exec -ti cardano-node cardano-cli [ ARGS ]